 Site load time exceeds 5 seconds

-Your site’s speed is a crucial factor when it comes to search engine rankings.
+Your site’s speed is a crucial factor when it comes to search engine rankings and lead generation.
 In simple terms, a faster site wins.
 There are two main reasons for a website’s lengthy load time:

 - Too many requests: Indicates that you have a lot of visitors requesting content from your site.

 - Too many clients per server: This is a clear indication of a bad web host.
-They charge less, but stuff too many clients in one server – way more than it could handle.
+They charge less, but stuff too many clients in one server – way more than the server could handle.
 This results in frequent downtime and terrible performance.

 You constantly keep hitting your bandwidth limit